dallasread/jibe/README.md

 ```
 <%=
   jibe @comments,
-    strategy: "prepend", # by default, new tasks are appended
+    strategy: "append", # where should jibe place new records (prepend/append)
-    scope: "completed", # useful in conjunction with JS callbacks
+    scope: [@post, "completed"], # checks AR objects against *_id attrs, strings are useful in conjunction with JS callbacks
-    restrict_to: [@folder, current_user], # limit access
-    silent: true # don't change the page
+    silent: true # don't manipulate the DOM
 %>
 ```

-You can hijack the `beforeCreate`, `afterCreate`, `beforeUpdate`, `afterUpdate`, `beforeDestroy`, `afterDestroy` events.
+You can control the way the DOM is updated by using the `beforeCreate`, `afterCreate`, `beforeUpdate`, `afterUpdate`, `beforeDestroy`, `afterDestroy` events.
 This is helpful for transitions.

 ```
 Jibe.events["comments"] =
 	beforeCreate: (partial, data, scope) ->
     # partial = the DOM node
     # data = the model's attributes (override with jibe_data method in your model)
-    # scope = an optional scope based on the jibe tag in your view
+    # scope = based on the jibe tag in your view
+    # Jibe.inScope("completed", scope) is useful to check if the record is within the scope

 ```